nodestream-proj/nodestream/docs/docs/guides/creating-your-own-interpretation.md

 Interpretations are registered via the [entry_points](https://setuptools.pypa.io/en/latest/userguide/entry_point.html#entry-points-for-plugins) API of a Python Package.
 Specifically, the `entry_point` named `interpretations` inside of the `nodestream.plugins` group is loaded.
 Every `Interpretation`  is expected to be a subclass of `nodestream.interpreting:Interpretation` as directed above.

 The `entry_point` should be a module that contains at least one `Interpretation` class.
 At runtime, the module will be loaded and all classes that inherit from `nodestream.interpreting:Interpretation` will be registered.
-The `alias` attribute of the class will be used as as the name of the tag used in the yaml pipeline.
+The `alias` attribute of the class will be used as the name of the tag used in the yaml pipeline.

 Depending on how you are building your package, you can register your `Interpretation` plugin in one of the following ways: